avinashpandit/strapi-email-nodemailer/README.md

-# strapi-email-nodemailer-fork
+# strapi-email-nodemailer-with-enhancements

-Fork of "strapi-email-nodemailer" with added attacments support.
+Fork of "strapi-email-nodemailer" with added attacments and cc support.

 Made by [Automat-IT](https://www.automat-it.com/)